sfarrens/presentations/_posts/0000-01-05-version_cont_2.md

 --

-> Now that we are all familiar with the baiscs of *Git* (see [previous section](#/3)), we can look at some of the some of the cloud-based platforms that allow you to host Git repositories.
+> Now that we are all familiar with the baiscs of *Git* (see [previous section](#/3)), we can look at some of the some of the cloud-based platforms that allow us to host Git repositories.
 In particular, we will look at [GitHub](https://github.com/) and [GitLab](https://about.gitlab.com/) and some of the tools they offer.

 > We will also look at the `git` commands that allow us to interface with these platforms.